About Marty The Mighty Nose

 About Marty the Mighty Nose

-Marty the Mighty Nose is a place for teachers, particularly those with pupils aged 7-11, to find easy, inspiring and engaging ideas on extending learning through the sense of smell.
+Marty the Mighty Nose is a place for everyone, particularly those with children aged 7-11, to find easy, inspiring and engaging ideas on extending learning through the sense of smell.

-We do this by inviting Key Stage Two classes to apply their noses, and brains, to a curriculum subject or topic.
+We do this by inviting children to apply their noses, and brains, to a curriculum subject or topic.
 We offer ideas via this website on kick-starting lessons in various subjects, from history to science, using scent.

 Marty is smell-finder-in-chief in a faraway world of jungle inhabitants who love anything with a stink.
 They use their noses to travel far and wide, leaving no stone unturned in their quest for a good strong pong.

-Marty is the mascot for our main annual opportunity, The Mighty Nose Awards, which invites pupils to submit smell-inspired creative writing for the chance to win fantastic prizes for themselves and for their schools.
+Marty is the mascot for our main annual opportunity, The Mighty Nose Awards, which invites children to submit smell-inspired creative writing for the chance to win fantastic prizes.

 Marty the Mighty Nose is supported by a team of people including teachers, and developed by the Fragrance Foundation UK.
 We are a not-for-profit educational organisation and all our members are in the fragrance industry, supporting Marty as a philanthropic initiative.